nikhilnair31/DeSo/README.md

 * NFT
 	- [ ] See if to include additional data in metadata and if you can write other data into blockchain
 * Completed
+    - [x] Liking
+        - [x] Also allow unliking
+        - [x] Need to also include the the public key of the user that liked the post and use that to prevent multi liking
+        - [x] Like count increment works
     - [x] Put delete and share buttons into a popup menu
 	- [x] Check why NFT's images aren't loading on MetaMask/OpenSea
 	- [x] Setup meta data sctructure according to OpenSea guidelines